Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 Eggs and Dairy-free diets

 Many individuals choose to follow a dairy-free diet for various reasons, such as lactose intolerance or dietary preferences.
-One common question that arises is whether eggs can be consumed as part of a dairy-free diet.
-The answer is straightforward: eggs are not dairy products and, therefore, can be included ina dairy-free diet.
+One common question people ask whether eggs can be eaten as part of a dairy-free diet.
+Eggs do not belong to dairy products and, therefore, yes you can include them in a dairy-free diet.

 It's worth mentioning that while eggs are not dairy products, they may still cause an allergic reaction in some individuals.
 Therefore, it's essential to consult a healthcare professional if you experience any adverse reactions after consuming eggs.